-This function searches all data fields for the keyword(s) you have specified, either in one museum or in all six institutions.
+This function searches all data fields for the word(s) you have specified, either in one museum or in all six institutions.

-Select the museum collection you wish to search from the dropdown menu, or select "All" to include all six institutions.
-Type a keyword or combination of words and click the "Search" button. keyword searches are automatically inclusive, so when you search for a term the results will include all of the variations that exist within the collection you have selected.
+Select the museum collection you wish to search from the drop-down menu, or select "All" to include all six institutions.
+Type a word or combination of words and click the "Search" button.
+Searches are automatically inclusive, so when you search for a term the results will include all of the variations that exist within the collection you have selected.
 Searches are not case sensitive.

 Example: A search for the word smith will return results by the artists Michael A. Smith and Larkin Goldsmith Mead, as well as the etching entitled A Blacksmith's Shop and a woodcut with the credit line Bequest of Emma Moody Smith.

 The percent sign (%) acts as a wildcard that is useful when you are unsure of spelling, when there are alternate spellings, or when you only know part of a term.

 Example: Mir% returns results for Miró, Joán and Mirbeau, Octave.

 Browse by Tags:

 Browsing by tag allows you to view an alphabetical list of tags (words that have been assigned to certain records) and click to view groups of objects that have been tagged with that word.